anthony-ng/anthony-ng.github.io/README.md

 * Use Testing to TDD JavaScript code with Jasmine.
 * Use basic JavaScript - functions, control structures, scope.
 * Write OO JavaScript
-* Use jQuery effects like toggle, show, hide, animate
-* Write custom event handlers in JavaScript and jQuery

 ## Summary